5000 Legal Contracts

 The distribution and apportionment of salaries and wages must be both:

-- In compliance with 45 Code of Federal Regulations 75 Subpart E, Cost Principles.
+- In compliance with 45 Code of Federal Regulations, Part 75 Subpart E, Cost Principles.

 - In accordance with the county’s approved budget.

-The county may claim reimbursement for any allowable Title IV-E related legal services for a child and his or her parents in the Texas foster care system.
-Reimbursement is provided for the percentage of each staff person’s time that was spent providing services specifically related to Title IV-E. Some examples of legal services that may qualify under Title IV-E include the following:
+The county may claim reimbursement for any allowable Title IV-E-related legal services for a child or the child’s parents in the Texas foster care system.
+Reimbursement is provided for the percentage of each person’s time that was spent providing services specifically related to Title IV-E. Examples of allowable administrative activities for foster care legal proceedings include, but are not limited to:

 Staff Whose Work May Be Reimbursed